skip to Main Content

 Holograph Wills: A Will With No Witnesses Being Valid

-In BC, there are strict rules that govern when a will can be deemed a valid will: it must be (1) in writing, (2) signed and (3) witnessed by two or more people.
-In some cases, invalid documents can be ruled valid when it’s clear what the testator’s intentions were.
-You may have heard of the term holograph wills – this is a will that is hand-written by the will-writer and signed, but was not signed by any witnesses (or was not witnessed at all).
-Clearly this doesn’t fit the criteria of a valid will in BC; however, there are scenarios where this type of document could be cured into a valid will.
+In BC, there are strict rules that govern when a will can be deemed a valid will.
+Wills must be (1) in writing, (2) signed and (3) witnessed by two or more people.
+When the testator’s intentions are clear, courts can rule invalid documents as valid in some cases.
+You may have heard of the term holograph will – this is a will that is hand-written by the will-writer and signed, but was not signed by any witnesses (or was not witnessed at all).
+There are scenarios where a Court process called curing could make this type of document a valid will.

-Holograph wills are usually made shortly before someone’s death as a quick way to jot down their intentions of how to distribute their estate because they were unable or unwilling to make a valid will.
-When there isn’t a valid will left by a person, the courts will try to cure documents that show their final intentions before having them die intestate (without a valid will).
+People usually make holograph wills shortly before their death when they are unable to make a valid will.
+When there isn’t a valid will, the Courts will try to cure documents that show their final intentions.
+This is done in an effort to prevent the will writer dying intestate (without a valid will).

 Holograph Wills

 In some provinces, a holograph will can be valid on its own.
-The classic example of a holograph will being ruled a valid will is from the Harris Estate (1948) in Saskatchewan where a farmer wrote a holographic will on the fender of his tractor when he was pinned underneath it.
-He had used a pocket knife to etch the words, “In case I die in this mess I leave all to the wife”.
+The classic example of a holograph will being ruled a valid will is from the Harris Estate (1948) in Saskatchewan.
+In this case, a farmer was pinned underneath his tractor and he wrote a holographic will on the fender.
+He used a pocket knife to etch, “In case I die in this mess I leave all to the wife”.
 He had written his intentions and signed the fender himself.
-The courts ruled this to be a valid will as it had met the requirements of a holograph will according to the estate laws of Saskatchewan.
+The Courts considered this valid, as it had met the requirements of a holograph will according to Saskatchewan law.

 Unfortunately, for those living in BC, holograph wills are not recognized under the Wills, Estates and Succession Act (WESA).
-If the above case happened in BC, the will would not be valid as it does not contain the three elements of a valid will.
-However, this doesn’t mean that writing a valid will is the only means of having a say in how your estate is distributed.
-In emergencies, such as the scenario of the Harris estate, it’s unrealistic to expect a will to be written in accordance with the law.
+If the above case happened in BC, the document would be invalid as it doesn’t meet the criteria of a valid will.
+However, this doesn’t mean that you can only have a say in your estate distribution by writing a valid will.
+In emergencies, it can be unrealistic to expect a will to be written in accordance with the law.
 Because of this, BC courts can cure testamentary documents that aren’t legally valid into a valid will.

 Curing the Testamentary Document